mike14747/next-with-auth/README.md

 ### Deploying to vercel

+There were warnings in the build process on vercel concerning the node version needing to be v12, v14 or v16 and by default vercel uses v18.
+So, I downgraded vercel's node version to v16 and the warnings went away.

 I had an issue with my middleware not working when I deployed this app to vercel.
 It would get into an infinite loop and error out when I tried to access a middleware protected page.

-I removed the **NEXTAUTH_URL** environment variable and I at first thought that fixed the problem (vercel must populate this itself)... but it didn't.
+If you refreshed the page, you could get out of the error loop and the middleware protected pages would work.
+I removed the **NEXTAUTH_URL** environment variable and I at first thought that fixed the problem (vercel must populate this itself)... but it didn't. **Note:** I don't have this issue on my local computer.

 ---